2023 Most Popular Criminal Justice & Corrections Master's Degree Schools in the Far Western US Region

 Read full report on Criminal Justice & Corrections at Portland State University

-University of Nevada - Las Vegas did quite well in this year’s ranking of the most popular places for criminal justice and corrections students to get a master’s degree.
-It came in at #10 on the list.
-Located in the city of Las Vegas, UNLV is a public school with a very large student population.
+With a ranking of #10, University of Nevada - Las Vegas did quite well on this year’s most popular schools for criminal justice and corrections students working on their master’s degree.
+Located in the medium-sized city of Las Vegas, UNLV is a public school with a fairly large student population.

 About 85% of the students majoring in criminal justice at the school are women while 15% are male.